Zubastic120993/my_training_project/README.md

 ##This is first time
 just read
 Working on updates in the new_branch.
-This line is from the main branch.
+This is the cleaned up version after squashing and resolving.